Hypfer/Valetudo/docs/_pages/companion_apps/i_cant_believe_its_not_valetudo.md

 category: Companion Apps
 order: 17
 ---
-# I can't belive it's not Valetudo
+# I can't believe it's not Valetudo

 A companion microservice, which is meant to be run on another host to draw PNG images from the Valetudo Map Data, which are then published back to MQTT as well.